 - On the evil side of the spectrum are Dagur, the Dragon Trappers, Krogan and Drago Bludvist.
 Dagur captures a Skrill and binds it with ropes to use as a weapon, the Skrill shocking him and leaving as soon as it is freed.
 The Dragon Trappers use a variety of ways of using live dragons to their advantage.
 When not killing or selling them, the trappers use the living dragons as weapons — forcing them to fight in gladiatorial arenas for entertainment, using Quakens as wrecking balls for mining, chaining a Submaripper to the sea-bed to obstruct Berk's trading routes, attaching the Shellfire to a warship — but still objectifies them, all of which ending badly.
 Krogan establishes an "Anti-Dragon Rider" team in the form of his flyers, capturing Singetails, wrestling them into submission, using dragon-proof chains as harnesses and riding crops to make them fire.
 Because of their methods, however, they and their dragons lack any real bond or loyalty with each other which the Riders have exploited more than once.
 Drago Bludvist, the General of the Dragon Army, uses intimidation to frighten individual dragons in a "beat the dog until it stops barking" sort of way and even tortured a Bewilderbeast after it first hatched so that he could have an alpha to mind-control all other dragons.
 Because he did not earn the loyalty of his dragon army, all of his enslaved dragons turn on him after Toothless overpowers the Bewilderbeast.

 - In Spirit: Stallion of the Cimarron, the Colonel attempts to tame Spirit through the old-fashioned way of breaking horses, that is, mount them while they're wild and let them exhaust themselves till they can't help but submit.
-When Spirit comes under the care of Little Creek the Native American, the latter befriends Spirit through being patient with him and waiting for Spirit to let him ride him, something he finally is allowed to in the end.
+When Spirit comes under the care of Little Creek the Lakota, he befriends Spirit through being patient with him and waiting for Spirit to let him ride him, something he finally is temporarily allowed to do in the end.

 - In the Wildwitch series by Lene Kaaberbol, the good wildwitches don't really tame animals, they communicate with them and ask them for favours.
 Their animal companions tend to choose them, not the other way round.
 However, it is implied that if a wildwitch turns to evil, she is able to enslave animals with her magic.
 Those wildwitches are considered to not be wildwitches anymore.